 Walking is also a good exercise during back pain surgery recovery because it allows you to remain upright.

 Hearing that you need to have back surgery may sound like both a blessing and a curse simultaneously.

 On the one hand, you want to relieve your back pain if other treatments haven’t worked.
 But, on the other hand, you’re probably worried about what the back surgery will entail.

 The good news is that back pain surgery is largely successful, whether the surgery is recommended for disease or structural problems.

-While it’s not always a magical cure for pain, when doctors recommend back surgery it’s because they think that its benefits are worth it.
+While it’s not always a magical cure for pain, when doctors recommend back surgery it’s because they think the benefits outweigh the risks.

-As can be seen in this article, common types of back pain surgery don’t require long recovery time so you’ll be back to your normal activities soon.Last updated on:
+Common types of back pain surgery can relieve your symptoms and don’t require long recovery times, so you’ll be back to your normal activities soon.Last updated on: